LEVEL 2 BASIC LIFE SUPPORT USING

 Where Can I Learn?

-This one-day course can be held at your own premises on a date to suit your needs for a maximum of 12 learners per course.
+This half-day course can be held at your own premises on a date to suit your needs for a maximum of 12 learners per course.
 Alternatively you can attend one of our open courses at our training centre; please click here for availability and to book online.

 Do I Need Previous Experience